Yes, Left-Handed Writers Can Master Calligraphy

 Don't buy an oblique holder until you've practiced with straight holders or brush pens first.
 Get comfortable with basic letterforms, then add the complexity of an oblique holder.

-Smudging is the left-handed calligrapher's constant enemy.
-Quick-drying inks eliminate 90% of smudge problems.
-Different inks dry at different speeds—some in 2-3 seconds, others take 15-20 seconds.
+Smudging is the left-handed calligrapher's constant enemy, and ink choice is the single biggest lever you have over it.
+Different inks dry at different speeds - some in 2-3 seconds, others take 15-20 seconds.

 Best fast-drying options: